Idaho lawmaker draws ire after saying moms should stay home - WTMJ

 Emily Walton, a Boise resident and community leader, said she had so many women reach out to her Wednesday morning that she and two friends realized they needed to take action.
 Walton joined with working Boise moms Hannah Sharp and Jane Gordon and planned the impromptu afternoon rally, helping attendees make signs, write letters to lawmakers and talk to legislators about ways to revive the bill.

-Perhaps some lawmakers needed to be reminded that women make up 40 percent of Idaho’s workforce, Walton said.
+Perhaps some lawmakers needed to be reminded that women make up 40% of Idaho’s workforce, Walton said.

 “I’m not always surprised at the stuff we see in the Idaho Legislature.
 We always have to push back and remind them that it’s an honor to serve in our Statehouse, and they don’t get to treat people like that — especially women,” Walton said.